Electric car range is a key driver for EV sales in 2021

 Generally charging points are located at motorway service stations and other public places.
 This is convenient.
 You can leave your car charging while you go for a coffee and visit the loo.

 These rapid charging points will, on average, charge your battery to about 80% in roughly 30 to 45 minutes.
 For more details, read our charging times page.

 Temperature affects Electric Car Range

 A surprising quirk of electric cars is that they go further in summer than in winter.

-For example, the Renault Zoe has an average real world range of about 165 miles on a single charge.
+For example, the Renault Zoe has an average, real-world range of about 200 miles on a single charge.